openbmc/bmcweb/AGGREGATION.md

 1. Add links to satellite only collections in responses from service root and other appropriate locations
-2. Generate aggregation prefix from uuid
-3. Aggregate more than one satellite BMC
-4. Support HTTPS connection to satellite BMC
+2. Support HTTPS connection to satellite BMC

 Support for the following items should be added as well.
 However, their implementation is not a requirement to being able to enable Redfish aggregation